thautwarm/MLStyle.jl/docs/src/tutorials/query-lang.md

     a `let` sentence.

-Now, following previous discussions, we can firstly implement the easiest one, `where` clause.
+Now, following previous discussions, we can implement the easiest one, codegen for `where` clause.

 ```julia
 function generate_where(args :: AbstractArray)